Union Bank of India Ltd (NSE: UNIONBANK) Q3 2026 Earnings Call dated Jan. 14, 2026

 Mahrukh Adajania

-Other income consists of some more parameters which we will send you across now Coming to NNI madam Nil, let me brief you.
+Other income consists of some more parameters which we will send you across.
+Now coming to NNI madam Nil, let me brief you.
 There were two rate cuts in between.
-So you know that the our book MCLR is around 38%.
-The other remaining is the T bill.
+So the our book MCLR is around 38%.
+The other remaining is the T-bill.
 And the EBLR that is benchmarking.
-So I think you know the work which was done extensively so the NIH which we can because there is a good growth in the RAM sector and.
-The also corporate book which we actually.
+So I think you know the work which was done extensively so the NIH, which we can, because there is a good growth in the RAM sector, and the also corporate book, which we actually.
 Worked a lot upon that.
-So I think that is why even though there is a good amount of rate cut and it was conveyed further but then we could have more sort.
+So I think that is why even though there is a good amount of rate cut and it was conveyed further, but then we could have more sort of income, even than compared to OD rids is 198, actually that is the only thing.

 That was the case.
-Of NII which you asked and.
-Also you know when you sanction it like you know we still have a around.
-24 to 26,000 crores of disbursement.
-So generally you will see that most of the quarter you will not get.
-To to use that interest income because.
+Of NII, which you asked.
+And also, you know when you sanction it like you know we still have a around INR24,000 crores to INR26,000 crores of disbursement.
+So generally, you will see that most of the quarter you will not get.
+To use that interest income because.
 It is you know once you Start.
 Sanctioning then it takes 10 to 15 days, 20 days time for the reimbursement.
 So then something has been sanctioned in October number then most of the things in December.
 So certainly the continuous and the regular.
+Book which was sanctioned and disbursed.
+I think that has given a good results.

 Mahrukh Adajania